 1. Pros and cons of online business

-That looks pretty solid.
+That makes online look pretty good.
 So what’s the catch?
-Well, there are a few.
+Well, the experts say there are a few.

 2. Online business ideas

 Online business ideas fall into four broad categories – retail (including those who make their own products), service providers, apps, and content producers.
 Catch our article on online business ideas for tips on what could work for you.